 The question remains, “how many wrinkles could a 20 year-old have?”
 Most people aren’t even thinking of, much less worrying about wrinkles at that age.

 Botox is one of those things you’ve always assumed is far off on the horizon 15 or 20 years.
 Ultimately, the injectable is mostly used by an older demographic to improve the appearance of fine lines and wrinkles, however, there are exceptions.
 If constant eyebrow furrowing has created the first signs of an angry crease or premature crow’s feet around the thin skin of eyes are a perpetual cause of annoyance, injectables can help.
-The stipulation when it comes to Botox and filler: targeted tweaks are a better idea
+The stipulation when it comes to Botox and filler: targeted tweaks are a better idea then doing too much too soon.

 You may still be asking, “why start Botox so young?”